 COVID-19 Vaccine Community of Practice

 With the goal of working towards more equitable post-pandemic health outcomes, the Alliance for Healthier Communities received funding from the Public Health Agency of Canada (PHAC)’s Immunization Partnership Fund (IPF) to implement the Community Vaccination Promotion – Ontario (CVP-ON) project.
-This 18-month funding, from April 2021 to September 2022, recognizes the deep experience of Alliance members in supporting and working alongside marginalized individuals and groups, as well as their strong relationships of trust in local communities and their extensive work to date in responding to the pandemic.
+This funding, starting April 2021 and extended to March 2023, recognizes the deep experience of Alliance members in supporting and working alongside marginalized individuals and groups, as well as their strong relationships of trust in local communities and their extensive work to date in responding to the pandemic.
 CVP-ON is part of a cross-Canada partnership with other national and provincial associations to promote vaccine trust, confidence, and uptake.

-Both launched in fall 2021, the Canadian Social Prescribing CoP and the Ontario Social Prescribing CoP have begun to facilitate interdisciplinary collaborations, share resources and knowledge, and build social connections across sectors to raise awareness about social prescribing.
+Both launched in fall 2021, the Canadian Social Prescribing CoP and the Ontario Social Prescribing CoP are facilitating interdisciplinary collaborations, sharing resources and knowledge, and building social connections across sectors to raise awareness about social prescribing.
 To learn more social prescribing and how to join our CoPs, see our registration page here or email firstname.lastname@example.org.